-Mixed Methods (Year 1) Or The project overwhelmingly uses one approach (Year 1) The project uses a mixed methods approach, but one is predominant (Year 1) The project uses a mixed methods approach, but one is more prevalent (Year 1) The project uses a balanced mixed methods approach (Year 1) Policy Analysis (Year 2) The project does not adhere to the standard and accepted practices of policy analysis (Year 2) The project rarely adheres to the standard and accepted practices of policy analysis (Year 2) The project mostly adheres to the standard and accepted practices of policy analysis (Year 2) The project clearly adheres to standard and accepted practices of policy analysis (Year 2) Introduction The introduction is missing one or more components.
+Introduction The introduction is missing one or more components.
 The introduction does not fully introduce the topic, justify the need for the study, and/or explain the study purpose.
 A problem statement may not be included or does not support the study.
 Research questions may be unclear.
 The introduction introduces the topic, somewhat justifies the need for the study, and mostly identifies the study purpose.
 A problem statement is included that identifies the problem and mostly supports the need for the study.
 Research questions are identified.
 The introduction clearly introduces the topic, justifies the need for the study, and identifies the study purpose.
 A problem statement is included that clearly identifies the problem and supports the need for the study.
 Research questions are clearly identified.
-Literature Review (Page limits: Year 1: 8 pgs +/- 2 Year 2: 5 pgs +/- 2) The literature review minimally addresses relevant literature.
+Literature Review (Page limit: 8 pgs +/- 2) The literature review minimally addresses relevant literature.
 The literature review does not support the study.
 Some relevant literature is explained, but may not be synthesized or explicitly connected to the study.
 The literature somewhat justifies the need for the study.
 Relevant literature is mostly explained and synthesized.
 Its connection to the current study is mostly explicated.
 The literature review mostly justifies the need for the study.
 Relevant literature is comprehensive, clearly explained, and synthesized.
 Its connection to the current study is explicated.
-The literature review clearly justifies the 2) the study. need for the study. need for the study.
-The avoid all Evenium t
+The literature review clearly justifies the need for the study.

-Theoretical Framing
+Theoretical Framing\